 Mpox (formerly known as monkeypox) is a viral illness that primarily spreads through skin-to-skin contact, although it can also spread through respiratory secretions during prolonged, face-to-face contact.
 It is endemic in some countries but not the United States, though several countries, including the United States, have seen cases in 2022.

-Data are updated weekly on Wednesday mornings with reports as of close of business Tuesday
+Data are updated every two weeks on Wednesday morning with reports as of close of business Tuesday

 |Confirmed and probable cases|

-For more data, see the CDC case counts map.
-Please note, CDC updates this map daily Monday-Friday.
+For more data, see the Centers for Disease Control (CDC) case counts map.
+Please note, CDC updates this map every two weeks.